 I am a PhD candidate in United States History at New York University, where I specialize in colonial American history as part of the larger Atlantic World.
 I have a particular interest in food history – and food in history – and have made this a key theme in my academic work.
-My research interests also include the history of medicine and science, cultural history, history of the book, and the history of knowledge and knowledge-production.
+My research interests also include the history of medicine, cultural history, history of the book, and the history of knowledge and knowledge-production.
 I hold a BA in History from Florida International University.

 Prior to beginning my academic career, I was a Hospital Corpsman in the U.S. Navy, where I served for five years.
 Although most of my military work took place in hospitals in the Washington DC area and in Naples, Italy, I was deployed multiple times.
 These deployments included one to the Persian Gulf for Operation Enduring Freedom and Operation Iraqi Freedom as a member of the Casualty Receiving team of the hospital ship USNS Comfort.
 I received an honorable discharge upon completion of my enlistment.